Food and Nutrition

 Evidence requirements

 Weight loss claims need robust evidence.
-Consumer testimonials alone aren’t enough.
-You need studies showing that the product works.
+Consumer testimonials alone aren’t enough — you need proper studies showing the product works.

 The “too good to be true” test